Tachykinin receptor 1

-Properties
+Structure

 Tachykinins are a family of neuropeptides that share the same hydrophobic C-terminal region with the amino acid sequence Phe-X-Gly-Leu-Met-NH2, where X represents a hydrophobic residue that is either an aromatic or a beta-branched aliphatic.
 The N-terminal region varies between different tachykinins.
 The term tachykinin originates in the rapid onset of action caused by the peptides in smooth muscles.

 Substance P (SP) is the most researched and potent member of the tachykinin family.
 It is an undecapeptide with the amino acid sequence Arg-Pro-Lys-Pro-Gln-Gln-Phe-Phe-Gly-Leu-Met-NH2.
 SP binds to all three of the tachykinin receptors, but it binds most strongly to the NK1 receptor.

-Tachykinin NK1 receptor consists of 407 amino acid residues, and it has a molecular weight of 58,000.
+The tachykinin NK1 receptor consists of 407 amino acid residues, and it has a molecular weight of 58,000.
 NK1 receptor, as well as the other tachykinin receptors, is made of seven hydrophobic transmembrane (TM) domains with three extracellular and three intracellular loops, an amino-terminus and a cytoplasmic carboxy-terminus.
-The loops have functional sites, including two cysteines amino acids for a disulfide bridge, Asp-Arg-Tyr, which is responsible for association with arrestin and, Lys/Arg-Lys/Arg-X-X-Lys/Arg, which interacts with G-proteins.
+The loops have functional sites, including two cysteines for a disulfide bridge, Asp-Arg-Tyr, responsible for association with arrestin, and Lys/Arg-Lys/Arg-X-X-Lys/Arg, which interacts with G-proteins.
 The binding site for substance P and other agonists and antagonists is found between the second and third transmembrane domains.
 The NK-1 receptor is found on human chromosome 2 and is located on the cell's surface as a cytoplasmic receptor.

-Distribution and function
+Function

+The binding of SP to the NK1 receptor has been associated with the transmission of stress signals and pain, the contraction of smooth muscles, and inflammation.
+NK1 receptor antagonists have also been studied in migraine, emesis, and psychiatric disorders.
+In fact, aprepitant has been proved effective in a number of pathophysiological models of anxiety and depression.
+Other diseases in which the NK1 receptor system is involved include asthma, rheumatoid arthritis, and gastrointestinal disorders.

+Tissue distribution

 The NK1 receptor can be found in both the central and peripheral nervous system.
-It is present in neurons, brainstem, vascular endothelial cells, muscle, gastrointestinal tracts, genitourinary tract, pulmonary tissue, thyroid gland and different types of immune cells.
-The binding of SP to the NK1 receptor has been associated with the transmission of stress signals and pain, the contraction of smooth muscles and inflammation.
-NK1 receptor antagonists have also been studied in migraine, emesis and psychiatric disorders.
-In fact, aprepitant has been proved effective in a number of pathophysiological models of anxiety and depression.
-Other diseases in which the NK1 receptor system is involved include asthma, rheumatoid arthritis and gastrointestinal disorders.
+It is present in neurons, brainstem, vascular endothelial cells, muscle, gastrointestinal tracts, genitourinary tract, pulmonary tissue, thyroid gland, and different types of immune cells.

-Mechanism